 Pathfinders is a special detail of 15 Royal Rangers men who are also members of FCF (Frontier Camping Fellowship).
-The members of this national team are trained in wilderness sesses a trade needed in raising of our team members did not the world.
+The members of this national team are trained in wilderness he people walking in survival, and each member pos- begin with, the luggage of five sesses a trade needed in raising of our team members did not a structure in remote areas of make it to Bolivia.
+That meant the world.